-If you are charged with theft or a property crime, you need to call your attorney the moment that you are arrested or know that you are being investigated.
+If you are charged with theft or a property crime, you need to call an attorney the moment that you are arrested or know that you are being investigated.
 The reason is to ensure your rights are not violated, but you also need to know what you can and cannot say.
 As your Miranda Rights state when they are read to you upon arrest, “anything you say can and will be used against you…” Saying the wrong thing, even if it is innocent can be used as evidence against you.

 In the case of theft and property crimes, you are being accused of committing a crime against someone’s property or taking property from them.
 Many times, such acts are a misunderstanding and this has to be proven by a qualified Minnesota theft & property crimes defense lawyer.
 Proving what really happened can result in the prosecution dismissing the charges or reducing them.